DeathGreps/riftwalker/README.md

-# riftwalker
+# Riftwalker
-A Meteor project for creating item sets on League of Legends.
+A side project for creating item sets on League of Legends.